+Vorto is a Umbraco package that allows content editors to manage multi-language content by switching between languages on a per property basis.
 One issue with Vorto is that it's not part of the core product.
-If you use Vorto with the Umbraco Model binder and you also want to do some additional work with the data entered within Umbraco before the page is rendered, then you are going to need to write some code.
+If you use Vorto with the Umbraco Model builder and you also want to do perform additional logic within a controller on that data, you are going to need to write some code.
 Keep reading to find out how.

-How Can I Use Vorto Within A Controller
+How Can I Use Vorto Within A Controller?

-You can then create a property implementing the 'ImplementPropertyType' attribute and using the Vorto extension method, GetVortoValue().
-In your code, you will now magically get the correct values for the correct language.
+GetVortoValue() to get the value.
+In your controller code, you will now magically get a strongly-types object to work with your language variations.
 This approach is a lot easier and nicer than manually having to serialize and deserialize things yourself, so I recommend you give it a go.
+Happy Coding 🤘